 Do you have to pay for probate?
 If so, what are California’s probate administration fees?
 What are extraordinary fees for probate in California?
 What are California probate filing fees?
 What are statutory fees for probate in California?

 These are all important questions to ask if you are the executor or administrator of a decedent’s estate and wish to seamlessly navigate the California probate fee structure.
 Our attorneys work with estates day in and day out, so they possess the expertise to help.
-Call us today to schedule your free consultation.
+Call us today to request a free consultation.